 The Clinical Approach: This approach is a careful consideration of volunteer demographics, current stressors, chronic and acute risk factors and any protective factors.
-For demographics, be aware that risk for suicide goes up with age, that men are more likely than women to die by suicide (possibly because men typically use more lethal means), that White people are more likely to die by suicide than other ethnicities.
+For demographics, be aware that risk for suicide goes up with age, that men are more likely than women to die by suicide (possibly because men typically use more lethal means), that Native American and White people are more likely to die by suicide than other ethnicities and suicide rates are higher among veterans and people in the LGBTQ+ population.
 Chronic risk factors are things from the past that can continue to influence current mental state and functioning.
 These include things like past trauma, a history of substance abuse, major health concerns, a history of mental health concerns (self and/or family), past suicide attempts, past psychiatric hospitalization, and self-harm behaviors.
 Acute risk factors can be assessed using the acronym "IS PATH WARM."
-I = Ideation; S = Substance Abuse; P = Purposelessness;

-A = Anxiety & Agitation; T = Trapped; H = Hopelessness; W = Withdrawal; A = Anger; R = Recklessness; M = Mood Change.
+I = Ideation; S = Substance Abuse; P = Purposelessness; A = Anxiety & Agitation; T = Trapped; H = Hopelessness; W = Withdrawal; A = Anger; R = Recklessness; M = Mood Change.
 Protective factors include evidence of healthy coping skills, optimism / future orientation, supportive social network, strong family connections, cultural or religious beliefs that support self-preservation, access to mental health services, and restricted access to means.
 Risk level is determined by combining these data obtained through careful questioning.
 Low risk may include the presence of some chronic risk factors, but no acute risk factors.
 Moderate risk involves higher chronic risk factors, and some acute risk factors (a history of prior attempts automatically puts a person at least at a moderate risk).
 High risk involves many chronic and acute risk factors, and few protective factors.